Does It Hurt or Does It Help? Pros and Cons of Mobile Technologies in Healthcare

 Why does this happen?
 People are definitely ready for health-related technology: 79% of respondents say they are likely to choose a provider who facilitates interactions through a mobile device.
 The advantages of mHealth become the advantages of companies that successfully adopt it.

 The reason that so few mHealth applications are successful lies in part in their drawbacks.
-In this article, we’ll talk about the pros and cons of smartphones in healthcare.
+In this article, we’ll talk about the pros and cons of smartphones in healthcare, and discuss the use of mobile and wireless technology in the healthcare industry.

 Fewer visits to clinics